hamidreza-dastmalchi/Image-Datasets/README.md

 ## PASCAL Visual Object Classes (VOC)

 The PASCAL Visual Object Classes (VOC) dataset is a key resource for object detection, image classification, and segmentation in computer vision.
 Developed under the PASCAL EU Network of Excellence, it features richly annotated real-world images across multiple object categories, such as animals, vehicles, and household items.
 The dataset supports various challenges and has been pivotal for benchmarking the performance of computer vision models.
 Despite newer datasets like ImageNet and COCO, PASCAL VOC's detailed annotations and diverse conditions continue to make it valuable for research and algorithm development.

+---

+## FGVC-Aircraft Dataset

+The FGVC-Aircraft dataset is designed for the fine-grained visual categorization of aircraft, focusing on identifying specific models and types from images.
+It includes a diverse range of aircraft images annotated with detailed labels, making it challenging due to the subtle differences between categories.
+This dataset is used for developing and benchmarking algorithms capable of recognizing fine visual details, with applications in areas such as air traffic management, defense, and aviation education.